pschwede/AnchorBot/README.md

 How to use
 ----------
 * Click the Add-Button to append a rss-url to your list
-* Click the Reload-Button to refresh all feeds
 * Click a feed to read.
   * Click "Source" to call your web browser to show the complete webpage
   * Click "Share" to dent the link
+* Click a feed again to refresh it.
+* Click the Reload-Button to refresh all feeds

+*⚠ Running it the first time may take some minutes even with a fast Internet connections!*

 Installation
 ------------